salaboy/from-monolith-to-k8s/workshop.md

 EOF
 ```

+- Create a Camunda Cloud account, you will need it for version 2 and version 3 of the applications.
+Sign up for [Camunda Cloud](https://accounts.cloud.ultrawombat.com/signup?campaign=workshop)

 # Installing our Cloud Native Application

-Once you have these alias set up you can proceed to add a new Helm Repository where the Helm packages for the application are stored.
+Once you have the aliases, Knative and a Camunda Cloud account  you can proceed to add a new Helm Repository where the Helm packages for the application are stored.
-You can do this by runnig the following command
+You can do this by runnig the following command:

 ```
 > h repo add workshop http://chartmuseum-jx.35.222.17.41.nip.io